 In addition to Kai Reinhard, Jan Wegner is now also part of the management.

 Applied Mathematics and Online Voting

-Our namesake is the Hungarian mathematician George Pólya (1887-1985) who taught in Zurich and at Stanford for years.
-Amongst other works, he wrote a series called "How to Solve it“ which is now considered core literature in heuristics (approaches to problem solving) and is still used today.
-In addition, his groundwork highly contributed to encryption technology and the calculation of proportional representation elections.
+Our namesake is the Hungarian mathematician George Pólya (1887-1985) who taught for years at University of Stanford.
+Amongst other works, he wrote a series of works called "How to Solve It" which is still considered core literature in approaches to problem solving.
+In addition, his groundwork highly contributed to encryption technology and calculation of proportional representation elections.